-If you do not contact HMRC at all after receiving the statement, your tax credits payments will stop and you will have to pay back the tax credits you’ve received since 6 April.
+If you do not contact HMRC at all after receiving the statement, your tax credits payments will stop and you will have to pay back the tax credits you have received since 6 April.

 You may be able to apply for either of the following instead:

-- Universal Credit, if you‘re under State Pension age (or your partner is)
+Universal Credit (external link), if you are under State Pension age (or your partner is)

-- Pension Credit, if you (and your partner) are over State Pension age
+Pension Credit (external link), if you (and your partner) are over State Pension age

 How to renew

-HMRC will tell you how much you’ll get within 8 weeks of receiving your renewal.
+HMRC will tell you how much you will get within eight weeks of receiving your renewal.

 What you need

-- your renewal pack - if you did not get your renewal pack, contact HMRC
+your renewal pack - if you did not get your renewal pack, contact HMRC (external link)

-- details about any changes to your circumstances
+details about any changes to your circumstances (external link)

-- you and your partner’s total income for the last tax year (6 April to 5 April)
+you and your partner’s total income (external link) for the last tax year (6 April to 5 April)

-- the 15-digit renewals reference number on your renewal pack - if you’re renewing by phone
+the 15-digit renewals reference number on your renewal pack - if you are renewing by phone